google/zetasql/docs/recursive-ctes.md

 # Work with recursive CTEs

-In ZetaSQL, a `WITH` clause contains one or more common table expressions (CTEs) with temporary tables that you can reference in a query expression.
+In ZetaSQL, a `WITH` clause contains one or more common table expressions (CTEs) that you can reference in a query expression.
 CTEs can be [non-recursive][non-recursive-cte], [recursive][recursive-cte], or both.
 The [`RECURSIVE`][recursive-keyword] keyword enables recursion in the `WITH` clause (`WITH RECURSIVE`).